ShankarBirTamang/pharmonico/infra/docker/kafka/README.md

 # Kafka Configuration (KRaft Mode)

-Apache Kafka provides event streaming for Pharmonico's async workflows.
+Apache Kafka provides event streaming for PhilMyMeds's async workflows.
 Running in **KRaft mode** - no Zookeeper dependency required.

 ## What is KRaft?